MUSC Intramural Sports

 -NCAA Men's Basketball Rules will be used with MUSC Intramural Modifications-

-A. MUSC students and their spouses, faculty and staff, and Wellness Center Members are eligible to participate in intramural basketball.
+A. MUSC students and their spouses, faculty and staff, and Wellness Center Members are eligible to participate in intramural summer 5-on-5 basketball.

 II.
 Players' Uniforms and Equipment